Your open-air Farmhouse restaurant has been so well received since its opening in 2016. How have things settled in since the opening?

 So, cooking for a table of 10 people at OC Chef’s Table … not as daunting?

 It’s an opportunity to get even more creative.
-Chef Andy Sutton has been my friend for years, and he got me involved for the first time last year.
+Chef Andy Sutton has been my friend for years, and he got me involved for the first time two years ago.
 He told me there would be more than 30 chefs in the ballroom’s kitchen, and that I needed to think of what I can create just relying on an induction burner in the front.
 That’s when I started changing things up, thinking in terms of great cold things I could serve … how I could poach a salmon properly, that kind of thing.
 Cooking is all about solving something … I love figuring that all out.

 It’s fun to work with all these chefs.
 You can’t afford to hire them in real life for your own restaurant, but you have this one night to work with all of them and get a whiff of the kind of talent they bring to this room.
 No one feels bad about helping each other.
 If you need to borrow something at OC Chef’s Table, they lend it to you.
 I saw some chefs just move over on their own grill to make way for a chef who needed more room for a particular dish.
 It’s fun to meet your friends again, and great to talk with so many of the younger chefs to get an idea of what they’re doing.